-Income-distributing unit certificates, income-retaining unit certificates with payment of capital gains tax and income-retaining unit certificates without payment of capital gains tax may be issued in all tranches.
+Income-distributing unit certificates, income-retaining unit certificates with payment of capital gains tax and incomeretaining unit certificates without payment of capital gains tax may be issued in tranches R and RZ.

 In addition, the management company may issue various/further classes of unit certificates for the investment fund.
 In this case, this prospectus must be updated accordingly.